top of page

 Cecilia began to tear out the page, then stopped.
 Perhaps he was right.

 She summoned a flame from the lighter and held it to the corner of the thin pad of paper.
-The flame caught quickly, peeling up from the corner and slowly swallowing up the breadth of it.
-The blackened edges curled upwards, claiming the fading graphite markings forever.
+The flame caught quickly, peeling upwards and slowly swallowing up the breadth of it.
+The blackened edges curled inwards, claiming the fading graphite markings forever.
 As the hungry flame approached the corner of the binding she held, she blew it out.

 She slid open the door and stepped into the cool darkness of the apartment.
 Neema appeared from the small kitchenette carrying a plate of steaming ugali.
 She was a tall Maasai woman with strikingly high cheekbones and closely-cropped hair.

 “You are leaving so soon, Si-si?”
-Neema sighed, beaming in Cecilia’s direction as she set down the plate in front of Moses, who eagerly began to tuck in to the midday meal.
-She moved around the small table to help the toddler up onto her chair, then gave her husband’s shoulder a squeeze as she passed by once again.
+Neema sighed, beaming in Cecilia’s direction as she set down the plate in front of Moses, who said a hasty “tuombe” and eagerly began to tuck in to the midday meal.
+She moved around the small table to help the toddler up onto her chair.

-“I’m afraid so,” Cecilia said, glancing towards the cramped entryway where Davy waited.
-“We can’t thank you enough for your hospitality.”
+“I’m afraid so,” Cecilia said, eyeing the cramped entryway where Davy waited.
+“Thank you enough for your hospitality.”

 “Karibu sana, sister.
 You have brought joy into our home.”
 Neema approached Cecilia with outstretched arms, pulling her into a tight embrace.
-Cecilia smiled against her shoulder, returning the gesture.
+Cecilia smiled against her shoulder.

 “I wish I had something to give you in return,” Cecilia said quietly, feeling tears welling in her eyes.
 She had spoken so little truth to these good people in the past few days, but this she meant.
 “You’ve been so kind to us.”